elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 ---

-### Is the var declaration block scoped or globally scoped?
+### Is the var declaration block-scoped or globally scoped?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Variables, declared with var, are either function-scoped or globally-scoped.
+  <div><strong>Interview Response:</strong> Variables, declared with var, are either function-scoped or global-scoped.
 They are visible through blocks.
 So, technically they have no originating scope (besides function blocks) in JavaScript.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />